-Your value proposition sums up what you’re offering in a few simple words.
-This works well in the form of a headline before readers delve into the body of your page.
+Your value proposition should sum up what you’re offering in a few simple words.
+This can work well as a home page headline before readers delve into the body of your page.

 It acts as an introductory piece to tempt visitors to read more about you.
 Don’t be cryptic – focus on being clear and transparent.

 Brainstorm your value proposition ideas in just 6 – 12 words.
 Make it enticing but obvious.